Professional Context

 💡 Expert Advice & Considerations

-Don't bother using AI to try to automate the process of developing IEPs - it's a waste of time.
+A common trap is relying on this tool to try to automate the process of developing IEPs - it's a waste of time.
 Instead, focus on using tools like Jasper to help with tasks like generating progress reports and communicating with parents.

 Advanced Prompt Library